MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

   - Delete an existing Teams voice applications policy.

 > [!IMPORTANT]
 > The global, org-wide default policy turns off all configuration change capabilities.
+This policy should not be changed.
+>
-You must create and assign custom policies to allow authorized users to make configuration changes to auto attendants and call queues.
+> You must create and assign custom policies to allow authorized users to make configuration changes to auto attendants and call queues.
+>
+> Best practice: The custom policy should provide the user with the minimum levels of permissions they need to perform their job.

 ## Create a custom voice applications policy